A glorious life with foie gras: three days in Barcelona

 But for that countryside longing, Barcelona is a city where food is served up to be so much more.

 Foie gras is everywhere.
 And I mean everywhere.
 You can buy it in the equivalent of Pret at the airport with slow roasted beef.
-It was such a delight to see the animal rights lot hadn’t infiltrated food culture in Barcelona like they have done in London.
+It was such a delight that animal rights hadn’t gotten in the way of food culture here.
 I can’t remember the last time I saw foie on an English menu, but in Barcelona I ate it four times -in three restaurants.

 The oddest of those was eggs with foie I ate for brunch at Bosco.
 It was an underwhelming dish, which was a shame because the huge cubes of manchego with rosemary, and coca bread (olive oil and tomato), which came before it were delightful.